Hierosoft/linux-preinstall/readme.md

 ##### Server Scripts
 - See [System commands][#system-commands].

+#### Configuration Tools
+##### MATE
+The linuxpreinstall.mate module manages the MATE desktop environment.

+For managing panels, the list of IDs is a list of strings, but each object definition is a different path.
+Use the id to construct the path.
+The structure is clear when browsing org/mate/panel/objects using
+dconf-editor:

+Each item has the following values (IDs/values in parens below are only examples).
+This list is a list of values for one item (the example item is org/mate/panel/objects/object-1/, which varies depending on your configuration (the actual ID folder would be in `gsettings get org.mate.panel object-id-list`.
+- enumeration action-type 'The action type this button represents.
+  Possible values are "lock", "logout", "run", "search" and "screenshot".
+This key is only relevant if the object_type key is "action-applet".'
+  - Default: 'none'
+  - Current value: Default value
+- string applet-iid:
+  - "WnckletFactory::ShowDesktopApplet" (object-1)
+- string attached-toplevel-id "Panel attached to drawer" (default '', Current value: Default value)
+- string custom-icon
+- Boolean has-arrow (true)
+- string launcher-location
+  (default '', Current value: Default value)
+- Boolean locked
+- menu-string path 'The path from which the menu contents is [constructed].
+This key is only relevant if the use_menu_path key is true and the object_type key is "menu-object".' [fixed spelling]
+  - Default: 'applications:/'
+  - Current value: Default value
+- enumeration object-type
+  - Default: 'launcher'
+  - Current value: 'applet'
+- Boolean panel-right-stick 'Interpret position relative to the bottom/right edge'
+- i (Signed 32-bit integer) position: "...number of pixels from the left (or top if vertical) panel edge." -- See also `panel-right-stick`.
+- string tooltip
+- string toplevel-id: "Toplevel panel containing object"
+  - Default: ''
+  - Current value: 'top'
+- Boolean use-custom-con
+- Boolean use-menu-path: "Use custom path for menu contents"
+  - Default: false
+  - Current value: Default value

 ### Script Naming Conventions
 Pick which folders and scripts to run based on whatever you want to do